OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-09.md

 ## 2 Chronicles 9:25

-Now Solomon had four thousand stalls for horses and chariots, and twelve thousand horsemen; and he stationed them in the chariot cities and with the king in Jerusalem.
+Solomon possessed four thousand stalls for horses and chariots, and twelve thousand horsemen; and he stationed them in the chariot cities and with the king in Jerusalem.

 ---